MarioniLab/BarcodeSwapping2017/README.md

 * Illumina [released a white paper](https://www.illumina.com/content/dam/illumina-marketing/documents/products/whitepapers/index-hopping-white-paper-770-2017-004.pdf?linkId=36607862) summarising the issue.

-* [Larsson et al.](http://www.biorxiv.org/content/early/2017/08/16/176537) describe a method to deconvolve the effects of swapping from plate-based scRNA-seq assays
+* [Larsson et al.](https://www.nature.com/articles/nmeth.4666) describe a method to deconvolve the effects of swapping from plate-based scRNA-seq assays, and suggest a method for estimating swapping rates using the distinctive "crosshair" patterns.

 * [van der Valk et al.](http://www.biorxiv.org/content/early/2017/08/22/179028) do not identify excessive barcode swapping on HiSeq X (they also have an excellent and in-depth introduction to the barcode swapping phenomenon)

+* [Costello et al.](https://link.springer.com/article/10.1186/s12864-018-4703-0) have produced a very comprehensive overview of the swapping they have observed in their lab.